mosip/mosip-infra/deployment/v3/cluster/on-prem/wireguard/README.md

 # Wireguard Mesh

 ## Introduction
-Internode communication maybe secured by running Wireguard on all nodes in a mesh configuration (as opposed to typical cclient-server configuration).
+Internode communication may be secured by running Wireguard on all nodes in a mesh configuration (as opposed to typical cclient-server configuration).
 Here, all the peers are connected to each other as a Wireguard mesh.
 Wireguard needs to be installed *before* you install your on-prem kubernetes cluster.

 The instructions here are given for Ubuntu.
 You may modified them accordingly for your OS distribution.